Sam Elementary School Bathroom Projects – Gabon

 The schools will be responsible for maintaining the facilities, ensuring that there is sufficient water, and making repairs as necessary.

 The school principals will coordinate with the local health staff to evaluate the impact of the facility on the health and attendance of the students.

 This project overlaps with the goals of the former Peace Corps Let Girls Learn program.
 Importantly, providing female students with a clean, comfortable place to meet their sanitary needs has proven effective in helping them to stay in school.

-However, new sanitary facilities can make it easier on them to continue, and they can even be enlisted to discuss sanitary practices with the younger girls.
-The privacy that female students currently lack, and the sanitary wash station will enable the girls who sometimes have to walk up to 2 kilometers to reach school to stay at school all day long.
+However, new sanitary facilities can make it easier for them to continue, and they can even be enlisted to discuss sanitary practices with the younger girls.
+The privacy that female students currently lack and the sanitary wash station will enable the girls who sometimes have to walk up to 2 kilometers to reach school to stay at school all day long.